-- 3. Shall comply with the following for quench towers: - a.IN COMPLIANCE.
-Demonstration provided in the prior inspection showing uncovered cross-sectional area less than 5% and the design has not changed. - b.IN COMLPLIANCE.
+3. Shall comply with the following for quench towers:

+a.IN COMPLIANCE.
+Demonstration provided in the prior inspection showing uncovered cross-sectional area less than 5% and the design has not changed.

+b.IN COMLPLIANCE.
 Baffles washed every 6th quench cycle and are washed every day regardless of temperature.
-The PLC activates the washing. - c.IN COMPLIANCE.
+The PLC activates the washing.

+c.IN COMPLIANCE.
 Baffles inspected monthly and monthly checks for blockage are performed as well.
 While some issues are indicated on the monthly inspection forms, none of them were reportedly causing an issue with the efficiency of the spray tower (i.e. small leaks in nozzles, some buildup but none blocking sprays, etc.).

-According to Ms. Harden, video and photos were taken inside the quench tower of the sprays while operating and shown to the plant manager for review to demonstrate that the tower is in a good state of repair.
-The plant manager reviewed the information and agreed that no further action was necessary at this time. - d.IN COMPLIANCE.
-No baffles needing repair were identified in the inspection records. - 4.
-IN COMPLIANCE.
+d.IN COMPLIANCE.
+No baffles needing repair were identified in the inspection records.

+4. IN COMPLIANCE.
+See attached latest O&M plan revised January 30, 2018.
 Permittee shall comply with the general O&M requirements for the battery.
 Must prepare and operate at all times according to a written operation and maintenance plan for the general operation and maintenance of new or existing by-product coke oven batteries.
 Each plan must address, at a minimum, the elements listed in paragraphs (b)(1) through (6) of this section.
 (1) Frequency and method of recording underfiring gas parameters.
 (2) Frequency and method of recording battery operating temperature, including measurement of individual flue and cross-wall temperatures.
 (3) Procedures to prevent pushing an oven before it is fully coked.
 (4) Procedures to prevent overcharging and undercharging of ovens, including measurement of coal moisture, coal bulk density, and procedures for determining volume of coal charged.
 (5) Frequency and procedures for inspecting flues, burners, and nozzles.
 (6) Schedule and procedures for the daily washing of baffles.
 Procedures exist.
-Parameters that are tracked and recorded to indicate compliance with this condition were provided during the prior inspection and are still being monitored. - 5.
-IN COMPLIANCE.
+Parameters that are tracked and recorded to indicate compliance with this condition were provided during the prior inspection and are still being monitored.

+5. IN COMPLIANCE.
 Permittee shall maintain and operate at all times according to the O&M plan for the capture system and control device.
+See attached latest O&M plan revised January 30, 2018.
 Part of the O&M plan is to inspect the capture system monthly and repair defects within 30 days.
-Based on the records provided for June 2016 June 2017 and reviewed on site, repairs appear to complete within 30 days and records include references to follow up work orders.
-Facility has implemented a system for temporarily patching holes until an outage can be taken.
-As such, records do not indicate as many leaks as the prior review.
-No issues with the ductwork were noted in 2016.
-In 2017, some holes were observed in January and March and there are follow up work order numbers and same issue does not appear to exist in the next month inspection.
-No issues with the compressed air system were noted.
+Based on the records provided for July 2017 - July 2018, repairs appear to complete within 30 days and records include references to follow up work orders.
+Records are attached.

 6. DID NOT EVALUATE.
-Permittee shall implement and maintain an SSM plan.
-Did not evaluate this plan.
+Permittee shall implement and maintain an SSM plan. ee attached for latest version of plan.